 The voltage configuration connector is installed on the DynaControl V6 Power Module (see module illustration below).
 For location of the module, see illustration on page 3-7.
+If two Power Modules are installed on the unit, both require a voltage configuration connector.

-There are two different voltage configuration connectors available:

-240V Three phase = P/N 115725 (Violet)

-400V Three phase = P/N 115726 (Yellow)
+There are two different voltage configuration connectors available: 240V Three phase = P/N 115725 (Violet) 400V Three phase = P/N 115726 (Yellow)